sebkraemer/sebkraemer.github.io/content/posts/fints101-kickoff.md

 tags: ["javascript", ]
 ---

+## The TL;DR
-So this idea grew in me to create a javascript based project for a tool that will support my daily work at StarFinanz and also teach me web development including JavaScript.
+- So this idea grew in me to create project for a tool that will support my daily work at StarFinanz and also teach me new technology.
+- It will be implemented in JavaScript, I want to try web development.
+- I have not chosen specific backend and frontend technologies.

 ## What it is about